chef/chef-web-docs/content/community_guidelines.md

 - Allow time for the violator to correct the behavior.

-The Community Advocate should take the following steps if the behavior is not brought in-line with our guidelines or the incident isn't
+The Community Advocate should take the following steps if the behavior isn't brought in-line with our guidelines or the incident isn't
 resolved:

 - Consult with another Community Organizer to make a judgment call